agoda-com/standards-c-sharp/docs/services/framework-abstractions.md

     string Username { get; }
 }

-// Provide and register an environment specific implementation that encapsulates
+// Implement and register an environment-specific implementation that encapsulates
 // all the messy details.
 public sealed class AspNetUserContext : IUserContext
 {